15BC: Birth of Julius Caesar Germanicus.

 1988: Controversial Section 28 passed as law by Parliament prohibiting the promotion of homosexuality.

-1991: Founder member of The Byrds, Gene Clark, died of a heart attack aged 49.
+1991: Singer-songwriter Gene Clark, formerly of The Byrds, dies of a heart attack aged 49.

 1993: Eritrea achieves independence from Ethiopia after a 30-year civil war.

-1995: Former prime minister Harold Wilson does aged 79.
+1995: Former prime minister Harold Wilson dies aged 79.

 2000: Israeli troops withdraw from southern Lebanon after 22 years.
-On the same day, Real Madrid beats Valencia 3-0 to win the Champions League.
+On the same day, Real Madrid beat Valencia 3-0 to win the Champions League.
+Also, Andrea and Sharon Corr from The Corrs both collapse in the midday sun whilst shooting a video in the Mojave Desert in California.

 2004: North Korea bans mobile phones.